Transforming the system so it works for everyone.

 But the global response to refugees continues to prioritize stopgap measures designed by outsiders — instead of dismantling the barriers that keep refugees from designing and achieving their own solutions.

-- Engaging directly with institutions of power such as UNHCR, World Bank and governments with global influence.
+• Engage with powerful processes and institutions such as UNHCR, World Bank and governments with global influence to make them more inclusive and prioritize improvements in the laws and practices in refugee hosting countries.
 Read our advocacy publications.

-- Demanding and supporting the inclusion of refugee-led organizations in displacement response decisionmaking and resource allocation.
+• Demand and support the inclusion of refugee-led organizations in displacement response decision-making and resource allocation.
 Learn more about our commitment to refugee leadership.

 Let’s change the system together

-If you or your organization would like to join the movement to push for transformational change in refugee response, check out our Partner With Us page or Contact Us.
+If you or your organization would like to join the movement to push for transformational change in forced displacement response, check out our Partner With Us page or Contact Us.